ezequielgarcia/skopeo-rpm/containers.conf.5.md

 significant memory usage if a container has many ports forwarded to it.
 Disabling this can save memory.

+**env**=[]
+Environment variables to be used when running the container engine (e.g., Podman, Buildah).
+For example "http_proxy=internal.proxy.company.com".
+Note these environment variables will not be used within the container.
+Set the env section under [containers] table, if you want to set environment variables for the container.

 **events_logger**="journald"
   Default method to use when logging events.
   Valid values: `file`, `journald`, and `none`.

+**hooks_dir**=["/etc/containers/oci/hooks.d", ...]
+  Path to the OCI hooks directories for automatically executed hooks.

 **image_default_transport**="docker://"
   Default transport method for pulling and pushing images.